 How do I earn a micro-credential through NKU?

-Earning a badge is easy!
-Simply take the required courses and earn the required grades.
-Once you have taken the required courses, send an email to email@example.com, and we will email you a link to download your badge.
+Earning a micro-credential is easy!
+Simply submit the appropriate undergraduate or graduate application to NKU, take the required courses and earn the required grades.
+Once you have taken the required courses, send an email to firstname.lastname@example.org, and we will email you a link to download your micro-credential.
 If you’re ready to go, see our Apply Today page.

 Who can earn micro-credentials from NKU?

 Anyone who is eligible to take the required courses may earn a micro-credential.
-For-credit courses only require a bachelor’s degree and application to be a non-degree student.
-Students already enrolled in a degree-seeking program must apply for graduate non-degree admission into the micro-credential program and register for the course(s) required.
+For-credit undergraduate courses only require an application to be a non-degree student; graduate courses require a bachelor's degree and non-degree graduate student application.
+Students already enrolled in a degree-seeking program must apply for non-degree admission into the micro-credential program and register for the course(s) required.

-May I earn a micro-credential if I’m already enrolled in a graduate certificate or degree program?
+May I earn a micro-credential if I’m already enrolled in an undergraduate or graduate certificate or degree program?

 If I don’t have a bachelor’s degree, can I earn micro-credentials from NKU?

-What are the grade requirements for the badges?
+What are the grade requirements for the micro-credentials?

-To earn a micro-credential, the cumulative grade point average of courses taken for the micro-credential must be 3.0 or higher, and the grade of each course must be a C or better.
+To earn a graduate micro-credential, the grade of each course must be a C or better, and the cumulative grade point average of courses taken for the micro-credential must be 3.0 or higher.
+To earn an undergraduate micro-credential, the grade of each course taken for the micro credential must be a C or better, and the cumulative grade point average of courses taken must be 2.0 or higher.

 Is there a special micro-credential fee?
 Do micro-credentials require me to pay tuition?